sleebapaul/sleebapaul.github.io/_drafts/2018-05-29-rnn-tutorial-2.markdown

 ![image-center](/assets/rnn_gospel_two/rnn_detailed_3.svg){: .align-center}

 Current input and past context vector are linearly transformed and summed together.
 This sum is then passed to a $tanh$ to inject non-linearity/activation.
 Thus current context vector is generated, which is used for generating an optional output and pass the context to next time step.
 As simple as that !
+(I didn't add a bias member explictly, but you got the idea anyway 😊)

 > I think this my diagram is pretty self explanatory.

 > But it is little big.
 Christopher Olah chose the simpler diagram for a reason 🤔

 > Agreed.
 I'll confine it to the following.

 ![image-center](/assets/rnn_gospel_two/rnn_block.svg){: .align-center}